Pakistan to challenge Indian claim of GI tag on basmati rice in EU

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan has decided to oppose Indian’s claim of Geographical Indication (GI) tag to basmati rice in the European Union (EU).
-Pakistani legal team will file its formal opposition into the EU with proof that Indian claims did not have solid grounds.
+ISLAMABAD: Pakistan has decided to oppose India’s claim of Geographical Indication (GI) tag to basmati rice in the European Union (EU).
+A Pakistani legal team will file its formal opposition with the EU with proof that Indian claims did not have solid grounds.

 This was decided during a meeting chaired by Abdul Razak Dawood, Adviser for Prime Minister on Commerce.
 The meeting was attended by secretary commerce, chairman Intellectual Property Organisation (IPO-Pakistan), representatives of Rice Exporters Association of Pakistan (REAP) and legal fraternity.